HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 15. Photoshop Alternative

-Image editing software, Photoshop, is one of the vital elements that don’t let the users adopt any other OS except Windows.
+Image editing software, Photoshop, is one of the vital elements that prevent users from adopting any other OS except Windows.
 Photoshop doesn’t support Linux.
 But you get a lot of good alternatives to Adobe Photoshop in Linux distros, including GIMP, Darktable, Krita, etc.

 16. Alternative To Office Suite

-Like Photoshop, the MS Office suite is also such an outstanding software that also keeps the appeal to use Windows OS.
+Like Photoshop, the MS Office suite is also an outstanding software that keeps the appeal of using Windows OS.
 A lot of users and organizations depend on this sort of productivity software.
 In the Linux world, there are many better options available to the MS Office suite.
-LibreOffice is one of them, which can give a good fight to the Microsoft Office suite.
+LibreOffice is one of them, and it can give a good fight to the Microsoft Office suite.

 Read More: Top 10 Best Free Office Suite Software as MS Office Alternative for Linux